MikeHeiber/KMC_Lattice/README.md

 Simulation class - This base class can be extended to manage all derived objects and their associated events.
 The Simulation class contains the fundamental properties and back-end operations that most simulations would require.

-Utils - This file contain a number of useful utility functions, scientific constants, etc. that can then be used throughout the software package.
+Utils - This contains a number of useful utility functions, scientific constants, etc. that can then be used throughout the software package.

 Detailed API documentation for these classes and the entire KMC_Lattice package can be viewed [here](https://mikeheiber.github.io/KMC_Lattice/).